skip to main content

 Secured personal loans

 When a borrower takes out a secured personal loan, property or an asset is used as collateral.
 Because of the collateral, lenders may be more willing to extend credit to riskier borrowers.
-Secured personal loans include mortgages, home equity loans, and car loans.
+Examples of secured personal loans include mortgages, home equity loans, and car loans.

-For a secured personal loan, the creditor has the title or an interest in the property until the borrower completely pays the loan off.
-If the borrower fails to repay the loan, the lender can repossess the asset to recoup the loss.
+For a secured personal loan, the creditor has the title or an interest in the property until the borrower completely pays off the loan.
+If the borrower fails to repay the loan, the lender can repossess the asset to recoup their loss.
 For example, borrowers who fail to make mortgage payments may have their property repossessed by their creditors.

 Unsecured vs secured loans: What’s the difference?